James Hayter (RAF officer): Early life

 James Chilton Francis Hayter, the son of H. Hayter, a farmer, was born in Timaru, New Zealand, on 18 October 1917 and was educated at Nelson College.
 On completing his schooling, he commenced working on his father's farm, which was on D'Urville Island in the Marlborough Sounds.
 He subsequently worked as a roustabout on other farms and stations in the Marlborough region.
-In his spare time, he received tuition in flying at the Marlborough Aero Club and upon deciding to pursue a career in military aviation, joined the Royal New Zealand Air Force (RNZAF) on a short service commission in 1938.
+In his spare time, he received tuition in flying at the Marlborough Aero Club and upon deciding to pursue a career in military aviation, joined the Royal New Zealand Air Force (RNZAF) on a short-service commission in 1938.
 His initial training, which commenced in November, was at No. 1 Flying Training School at Wigram.
 He gained his wings on 19 April 1939.

-Hayter was involved in a crash when a Vickers Vildebeest, in which he was an observer, made a forced-landing at Wigram on 8 May.
+Hayter was involved in a crash when a Vickers Vildebeest light bomber, in which he was an observer, made a forced-landing at Wigram on 8 May.
 Uninjured, he was in another crash, flying again as an observer in a Vildebeest, the following month when the pilot flew too low over Lake Ellesmere and crashed, Hayter receiving minor injuries.
 His flight training was completed in June and the following month he left New Zealand, traveling on the SS Tamaroa, for the United Kingdom.
-He was to serve with the Royal Air Force (RAF) and was granted a short service commission as a pilot officer with effect from 16 August 1939.
+He was to serve with the Royal Air Force (RAF) and was granted a short-service commission as a pilot officer with effect from 16 August 1939.
 Hayter was posted to No. 98 Squadron, which was based at Hucknall equipped with Fairey Battle light bombers.
 Following the outbreak of the Second World War, the squadron was used as a reinforcement unit, training and distributing pilots to serve with operational squadrons.
-Hayter had another crash, this time as the pilot, when he flew his Battle into an air raid shelter.
+Hayter had another crash, this time as the pilot, when he flew his Battle into an air-raid shelter.